 The City is the location of the main campus of the University of Missouri, Columbia College, and Stephens College.
-In 2017, over 45,000 students were enrolled in these institutions of higher education during the regular school year.
+In 2019, over 48,000 students were enrolled in these institutions of higher education during the regular school year.
 The City is also a regional medical center with seven hospitals.
 Insurance is a major business operation in the City; it is the location for the home offices of Shelter Insurance Company and Columbia Insurance Group and a regional office of State Farm Insurance Company.
 Columbia is a regional shopping area for central Missouri with 18 shopping centers.
 Other area industry consists of printing, structural metal fabrication, structural materials production, electronic products, auto parts and food processing.

 All of these activities have given the City a fairly stable employment base.
-The unemployment rate in Columbia was approximately 1.6% in October of 2018 (according to the U.S. Department of Labor, Bureau of Labor Statistics), which was well below the national average of approximately 3.5% in October of 2018.
+The unemployment rate in Columbia was approximately 6.6% in April of 2020 (according to the U.S. Department of Labor, Bureau of Labor Statistics), which was well below the national average of approximately 14.4% in April of 2020.

-The following table sets forth employment figures for the Columbia, Missouri Metropolitan Statistical Area (the "Columbia MSA") for the years 2013 through 2017, the latest date for which such information is available:
+The following table sets forth employment figures for the Columbia, Missouri Metropolitan Statistical Area (the "Columbia MSA") for the years 2016 through 2019: